-He has written a number of books the latest of which is Pope Francis - Untying the Knots.
+He has written a number of books the latest of which are Pope Francis - The Struggle for the Soul of Catholicism and Pope Francis - Untying the Knots.
 Others include Bad Samaritans: First World Ethics and Third World Debt and Promised Lands, a study of land reform in the Philippines, Brazil and Eritrea.
 He was co-author of the report of Tony Blair’s Commission for Africa, Our Common Interest.
 He is the author or editor of The Big Society and Catholic Social Teaching, The New Politics: Catholic Social Teaching for the 21st century and A Place of Redemption, a Christian approach to punishment and prison.
 He co-wrote Bob Geldof’s autobiography Is that It? along with the sleeve notes for the Live Aid DVD and the programmes notes for Live 8.

 Paul Vallely is a newspaper reviewer and expert commentator on BBC1 Breakfast and has appeared on The Today programme, Radio 5 Live and numerous international tv and radio stations.
 He has been a programme maker or panellist on BBC1’s Heaven & Earth and on BBC radio on All Things Considered, Any Questions, The Moral Maze, Vice or Virtue, Faith in Africa and Heart & Soul on the BBC World Service.